thegavs/openhab-trains/README.md

 Modules published.

-Levers - reads the position of levers and transmists value to server.
+Levers - reads the position of levers and transmits value to server.

 Modules in development.

-sginal - moves two semaphore signals.
+signal - moves two semaphore signals.

 ground signal - for two ground signals.